Javadyakuza/Octus-Integration-Guide/concepts.md

 `MultiVaultEVMEverscaleEventNative` is deployed when transfering a ever native token and `MultiVaultEVMEverscaleEventAlien` are deployed when transfering ever alien token.

+#### `EthereumEverscaleEventConfiguration` contract has two deployed version for each network, we are supporting 6 network's except evescale right now so we have 12 `EthereumEverscaleEventConfiguration` contrat's, all these addresses can be found [here](./addresses.md)

 ### [EVER-to-EVM ⏎](./EVER-to-EVM.md)

 # PAYLOADS